Support in the Community

 - Kooth offers free and anonymous online counselling and emotional wellbeing support to every child or young person between 11 and 19 in Milton Keynes.

 - Clic is a free online community here to support everyone with their mental health.
 You can join today to connect with others for mutual support, share your thoughts and find helpful information.
 Clic is moderated 24 hours a day.

 - Sleepio is an online sleep improvement programme, proven to help you fall asleep faster, stay asleep through the night, and give you more energy during the day.

-Dementia UK have put together page of frequently asked questions from their helpline, including ‘How do I explain the situation to a person with Dementia’.
-Find out more.
-Keeping active and purposeful when staying at home will help fight off boredom and frustration.
+- Dementia UK have put together page of frequently asked questions from their helpline.
 Alzheimer’s Society have a list of activity ideas for people with dementia.
 British Gymnastic Foundation have created a dementia friendly chair-based gymnastics programme.
-You can also watch Tiger-Cam at Edinburgh Zoo, Barn Webcam at Folly Farm, Blacktip Reef, Jellies Invasion and Pacific Coral Reef live streams at the National Aquarium, a choice of 10 live webcams at Monterey Bay Aquarium, a range of animals on Explore live cams, or even conduct your own orchestra online.
+You can also watch Tiger-Cam at Edinburgh Zoo, Barn Webcam at Folly Farm, Blacktip Reef, Jellies Invasion and Pacific Coral Reef live streams at the National Aquarium, a choice of 10 live webcams at Monterey Bay Aquarium or even conduct your own orchestra online.

-Carers UK set out the current government guidance as it relates to Carers.
+- Carers UK set out the current government guidance as it relates to Carers.
 The Social Care Institute for Excellence have produced a Q&A for social care, which includes useful information for Carers.